 \section{Conclusion}

 In this paper, we have explored both the limitations and potential for fault-tolerant quantum computing by braiding defects in topological stabiliser codes.
 In particular, we have shown that universal quantum computing cannot be achieved by braiding alone, nor by supplementing braiding logical operators by locality-preserving logical operators.
-This extends the result of Bravyi and K{\"onig} that shows that locality-preserving logical operators are insufficient for universality to a far larger class of fault-tolerant operators \cite{Bravyi}.
-Indeed, we have also noted that this constraint applies more generally to abelian quantum double models, extending the results of \cite{Webster}.
+This extends the result of Bravyi and K{\"onig}~\cite{Bravyi} to a far larger class of fault-tolerant operators.
+Indeed, we have also noted that this constraint applies more generally to abelian quantum double models, extending the results of Ref.~\cite{Webster}.

 Our result has implications for realising universal fault-tolerant quantum computing.
-In particular, it means that schemes based on braiding defects in topological stabiliser codes or abelian quantum double models must be supplemented by other techniques to permit universality.
+In particular, it proves that schemes based on braiding defects in topological stabiliser codes or abelian quantum double models must be supplemented by other techniques to permit universality.
 The most widely-employed approach to this is magic state distillation, which can lift schemes allowing for the full Clifford group to universality \cite{Raussendorf1,Raussendorf2}.
-We have furthered the potential for this approach by demonstrating that the Clifford group may be realised by braiding in a large class of topological stabiliser codes -- those with twists that allow for condensation of a generalised fermion.
-We have also presented two examples of higher dimensional codes in the class, both of which admit Clifford braiding schemes with interesting features that make them worthy of consideration.
-These features may prove valuable in inspiring universal schemes based on higher dimensional braiding in models beyond topological stabiliser codes and abelian quantum double models.
-In particular, it would be worthwhile to consider whether higher dimensional analogues of non-abelian anyon models may exhibit interesting braiding behaviour similar to that we have explored for defects in higher dimensional surface codes and the three dimensional Levin-Wen fermion model.
+We have furthered the potential for this approach by demonstrating that the Clifford group may be realised by braiding in a large class of topological stabiliser codes, specifically, any code with topological defects that can condense a generalised fermion.
+While progress has been made towards reducing the prohibitive overhead of magic state distillation \cite{Litinski}, this cost remains a significant contributor to the large number of physical qubits required for fault-tolerant quantum computing.
+Our work further emphasises the importance of continuing work to improve on this overhead, or to seek alternative approaches.